 Flashcards come in a big pack and have cards with the flag on one end with their capital and the country it’s in.

-You can check the Memoria Press Geography curriculum out here.
+You can check the Memoria Press Geography here.

 ACE Paces have been around for a very long time.
-Indeed, I did thier curriculum when I was homeschooled myself 30 years ago!
+Indeed, I did their curriculum when I was homeschooled myself 30 years ago!

-Accelerated Christian Educatoin (ACE) creates paces where children can do sections of work at thier own pace and get through the curriculum easily.
+Accelerated Christian Education (ACE) creates paces where children can do sections of work at their own pace and get through the curriculum easily.

-The idea with this Christian program is that children can do the work by themselves, and parents don’t have to have too much input if they don’t want to.
+The idea of this Christian program is that children can do the work by themselves, and parents don’t have to have too much input if they don’t want to.

-This program is on the easier side of the rigorous scale of learning, so it will be a good option for kids with learning difficulties who need an easier program.
+This program is on the easier side of the rigorous learning scale, so it will be a good option for kids with learning difficulties who need an easier program.